What is vasa praevia?

 - your baby is in distress after your waters break.

-- the waters are smelly or coloured
+- the fluid is smelly, tinged or coloured

-- you're losing blood.
+- you are losing blood.

 How is vasa praevia treated?